 Such predators bring financial loss with them—should they attack and decimate your flock—and many also bring diseases.
 This can be of great concern, especially if small children like to play in the backyard.

-Furthermore, from a legal standpoint, roosters are a sensitive topic in many states, such as Florida, New York, and California.
+Furthermore, from a legal standpoint, roosters are a sensitive topic in many states, such as Florida where you need a backyard chicken permit, New York, and California.
 These are places where chicken farmers are required to meet strict guidelines when it comes to keeping chickens and roosters in particular.
-This makes the entire process rather problematic.

 Can Chickens Lay Eggs Without a Rooster